 We have found that when we treat some orthodontic problems early, we catch a dental issue before it becomes more serious.
 You may have a child with a top jaw that is bigger than their bottom jaw.
 We would fit your child with an appliance that would expand his or her upper jaw over time.
 Each time they come in to see us, we would work to expand the jaw with the appliance.
 Over time, their upper jaw would fit beautifully with the lower jaw.
-If they get treated early, your child may not need additional work when they get older, or they may not need it as long.
+If they get treated early, your child may not need additional work like jaw surgery when they get older, or they may not need it as long.
 If you wait until your child is past puberty, their treatment may last longer.

 Appliances are used frequently in orthodontics in childhood.
 Appliances work to gradually move your teeth.
 They can change the position of your jaw and teeth over time.
 In addition to appliances, your child might need to have a tooth removed, so that permanent teeth can grow.
 Do you have questions about your child’s teeth or their bite?
 Give Senestraro Family Orthodontics a call at (503) 694-9636.
 We would love to answer questions about your child’s orthodontic care.